ros-navigation/docs.nav2.org/tutorials/docs/navigation2_dynamic_point_following.rst

     </BehaviorTree>
   </root>

 We will then use the decorator ``GoalUpdater`` to accept updates of the dynamic object pose we're trying to follow.
 This node takes as input the current goal and subscribes to the topic ``/goal_update``.
-It set the new goal as ``updated_goal`` if a new goal on that topic is received.
+It sets the new goal as ``updated_goal`` if a new goal on that topic is received.

 .. code-block:: xml